 Despite all the national and international menopause guidelines clearly stating that most women benefit from taking HRT - and the fact that the risks with taking HRT are very low - many women still find that their GPs are refusing to give them HRT.

-A recent survey I undertook of nearly 2,000 women found that 66% of women have inappropriately been given or offered antidepressants.
+In addition, the majority had given or offered anti-depressants to menopausal women suffering from low mood.
+Not surprising, then, that a recent survey I undertook of nearly 2,000 women found that 66% of women have inappropriately been given or offered antidepressants.
 There is no evidence that antidepressants improve the low mood associated with the perimenopause and menopause.

 If you have had a negative experience obtaining HRT and do not feel confident approaching your GP then this letter may help you.
 This has been used with success by many women who are struggling with their GP prescribing HRT.

 I am hoping the shortage of HRT can be a positive experience to learn new facts about HRT and be given the right type for you.

 What's your experience?
 Have your say on the thread here.